docker-mailserver/docker-mailserver-helm/charts/docker-mailserver/README.md

 ## Introduction
 This chart deploys [Docker Mailserver](https://github.com/docker-mailserver/docker-mailserver) into a Kubernetes cluster.

-docker-mailserver is a production-ready, fullstack mail server that supports SMTP, IMAP, LDAP, Anti-spam, Anti-virus, etc.).
+Docker Mailserver is a production-ready, fullstack mail server that supports SMTP, IMAP, LDAP, Anti-spam, Anti-virus, etc.).
 Just as importantly, it is designed to be simple to install and configure.

-!!WARNING!! - Version 3.0.0 is not backwards compatible with previous Chart versions.
-Please refer to the [upgrade](#upgrading-to-version-3.0.0) section.
+!!WARNING!! - Version 3.0.0 is not backwards compatible with previous versions.
+Please refer to the [upgrade](#upgrading-to-version-3) section for more information.

 ## Prerequisites
 - [Helm](https://helm.sh)